MakerPrepLA/makerprepla/resources/markdown_reference.md

 ## Lists

-Asterickss can be used to define unordered lists
+Asterisks can be used to define unordered lists

 * Item
 * Item